amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

    Writing is notoriously hard, even for the best writers, and it's not for lack of good advice — a tremendous amount of knowledge about the craft is strewn across usage guides, dictionaries, technical manuals, essays, pamphlets, websites, and the hearts and minds of great authors and editors.
 But much of this knowledge is trapped, waiting to be extracted and transformed.

    We built Proselint, a Python-based linter for prose that identifies violations of style and usage guidelines.
 Proselint is open-source software released under the BSD license and is compatible with Pythons 2 and 3.
 It runs as a command-line utility or as a text-editor plugin.
-Proselint's modules address redundancy, jargon, illogic, clichés, unidiomatic vocabulary, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, and pretension.
+Proselint's modules address redundancy, jargon, illogic, clichés, unidiomatic vocabulary, sexism, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, and pretension.
 Furthermore, Proselint is extensible, enabling creation of domain-specific modules or implementation of house style guides.

    Proselint can be seen as both a language tool for scientists and a tool for language science.
 On the one hand, it can help scientists communicate their ideas to each other and to the public by promoting clear and consistent prose.
 On the other hand, scientists can use Proselint to measure language usage, to provide style- and usage-based features for tasks such as authorship identification, and to explore the factors that make a linter useful (e.g., low false-positive rate).